-We showed how the best features of the two proposed algorithms can be combined into a hybrid algorithm, called AprioriHybrid, which then becomes the algorithm of choice for this problem.
+posed algorithms can be combined into a hybrid algorithm, called AprioriHybrid, which then becomes the algorithm of choice for this problem.
 Scale-up experiments showed that AprioriHybrid scales linearly with the number of transactions.
 In addition, the execution time decreases a little as the number of items in the database increases.
 As the average transaction size increases (while keeping the database size constant), the execution time increases only gradually.
 These experiments demonstrate the feasibility of using AprioriHybrid in real applications involving very large databases.

 The algorithms presented in this paper have been implemented on several data repositories, including the AIX file system, DB2/MVS, and DB2/6000.
+We have also tested these algorithms against real customer data, the details of which can be found in [5].
 In the future, we plan to extend this work along the following dimensions:

-• Multiple taxonomies (is-a hierarchies) over items are often available.
-An example of such a hierarchy is that a dish washer is a kitchen appliance is a heavy electric appliance, etc. We would like to be able to find association rules that use such hierarchies.

-• We did not consider the quantities of the items bought in a transaction, which are useful for some applications.
+- Multiple taxonomies (is-a hierarchies) over items are often available.
+An example of such a hierarchy is that a dish washer is a kitchen appliance is a heavy electric appliance, etc. We would like to be able to find association rules that use such hierarchies. - We did not consider the quantities of the items bought in a transaction, which are useful for some applications.
 Finding such rules needs further work.

 The work reported in this paper has been done in the context of the Quest project at the IBM Almaden Research Center.
 In Quest, we are exploring the various aspects of the database mining problem.
-Besides the problem of discovering association rules, some other problems that we have looked into include the enhancement of the database capability with classification queries [AGI+92] and similarity queries over time sequences [AFS93].
+Besides the problem of discovering association rules, some other problems that we have looked into include the enhancement of the database capability with classification queries [2] and similarity queries over time sequences [1].
 We believe that database mining is an important new application area for databases, combining commercial interest with intriguing research questions.